Managing your email subscription lists is possible in OpenCRM using a combination of several features.

 Creating a view with all the Contacts (or Leads or Companies) who have subscribed to a particular list is easy.
 Simply create a new Custom View (see this FAQ if you aren't sure) and filter on the "Subscriptions" field.

-You will want to use the "Contains" option here to make sure you are including people who have subscribed to multiple lists.
+You will want to use the "Contains" operator here to make sure you are including people who have subscribed to multiple lists.

 Setting up your Campaigns with your Subscription Lists